-You can train and build prediction models in Graphext.
+You can build prediction models in Graphext.
 Models use existing features (factors) of your data to predict the value of a target variable.
 They do this by analyzing the existing relationships between factors and your target variable.
 This understanding gained by the model about these relationships forms the basis of the model's predictions.
 It predicts new values for your target variable based on the values inside of the factors.

 "Prediction, not narration, is the real test of our understanding of the world."